The FOCUS framework: How product teams can use Lucid to deliver value

 4. Unify your team

-It’s no secret that the nature of work has changed in the past few years.
-Now most teams have a mix of in-office, remote, and hybrid employees.
+It’s no secret that the nature of work has changed since 2020.
+Gallup data published in 2025 shows that among U.S. workers with remote-capable jobs, 51% have hybrid arrangements, 28% are exclusively remote, and only 21% work on-site.
 So how can you get everyone unified in one place?

 That’s one of the strengths of Lucid’s platform.
 Lucid enables streamlined communication, sharing, and collaboration in a virtual workplace for both synchronous and asynchronous work.